 Finding a job in the USA

-Expats on the hunt for work can consult online job portals and the local classifieds, or enlist the help of an agency.
-If already in the country, local newspapers may also be useful, and it's always a good idea to ask around the neighbourhood and find out if anyone knows of an opening.
+Those on the hunt for work can consult online job portals, social networks such as LinkedIn and local classifieds, or enlist the help of an agency.
+Companies may also advertise vacancies on their own websites.
+If already in the country, local newspapers can be a useful tool, and it's always a good idea to ask around the neighbourhood and find out if anyone knows of an opening.

 Work culture in the USA

 The USA is a geographically large country, which makes it somewhat difficult to generalise about work culture and practices across its different regions.
 Still, there are a few traits that are worth bearing in mind, regardless of where in the country one hopes to work.

 Most prominent US commercial hubs thrive because of a willingness to accept new ideas and nurture budding entrepreneurs.
 Business culture is individualistic, and the workplace rewards 'go-getters'.
 Meanwhile, those who lack independence, initiative and self-reliance lag behind.
 Status and age are largely obsolete; instead, merit, good ideas and hard work are the vehicles for advancement.

 ►Getting a Social Security Number in the USA is essential reading for expats moving to America